helidon-io/helidon/docs/se/metrics/micrometer.md

 ## Maven Coordinates

-To enable {feature-name}, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).
+To enable MicroMeter Integration, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 ```xml [pom.xml]